 - Refuge are there for you if you, or someone you care about, is experiencing domestic abuse.
 Phone the National Domestic Abuse Helpline on 0808 2000 247.
 They also have a range of digital resources available at refuge.org.uk and nationaldahelpline.org.uk.

 - Neighbourhood Watch have a range of information on domestic abuse on our website including how to help, spotting the signs and more.
 See more in their Domestic Abuse Toolkit.

-For concerns about not being about pay your energy bills, or unable to top up your metre due to self-isolation, we advise you contact your energy supplier, who have new measures to help support our residents.
+For concerns about not being able to pay your energy bills, or unable to top up your meter due to self-isolation, we advise you contact your energy supplier, who have new measures to help support our residents.
 Ofgem has announced new measures to support customers with prepayment meters and those with energy debt.

 You can also contact the Citizens Advice Bureau who can advise you on energy debt relief by calling 0300 330 1164 or by visiting www.caee.org.uk.